jaicab/laptop/README.md

 # laptop

-A set of links to use when setting up a new macOS device.
+A set of links to use when setting up a new macOS device in 3 easy steps.
+You can also see what tools I use.
+I tend to keep this very up to date.

 1. Xcode CLI tools.